onprem/muppet/README.md

 This project contains two applications:

 - `muppet-service`: An HTTP service that listens for requests to run commands on hosts.
-- `command-agent`: An agent that runs on hosts and polls `muppet-service` for any commands that it need ti run on the host.
+- `command-agent`: An agent that runs on hosts and polls `muppet-service` for any commands that it need to run on the host.

 ## Building

 - The project is written in Go.
-You'll need to Go toolchain installed on your machine.
+You'll need the Go toolchain installed on your machine.
 See: [https://go.dev/doc/install](https://go.dev/doc/install).
 - Run `make build` to build both binaries.
 Or you can build the service binary by running `go build ./cmd/service`, and similarly the agent binary by running `go build ./cmd/agent` directly.

 ### Building containers